 Is the Cash ISA still worth it?
 They’ve been around for 20 years now.
-Though once a tax haven, now due to recent changes the question is: are they still worth having?
-And are they better than a standard Savings Account?
+Though once a tax haven, due to recent changes, the question now is: are they still worth having?
+And are they better than a standard savings account?
 Maybe, maybe not, depending on your circumstances.
 We take a look at what Cash ISAs are and when they are still worth having.

 What is a Cash ISA?

 With a standard savings account, you are taxed on the interest that your money makes.

 A Cash ISA is what most people mean when they refer to an ‘ISA’.
 Essentially, this is like a normal savings account but you where don’t pay tax on the interest.
 This is why an ISA is known as a ‘tax-free wrapper’.